Skip To Content

 Osteoporosis can often be prevented.
 It is known as a “silent” disease because, if undetected, bone loss can progress for many years without symptoms until a fracture occurs.
 It has been called a childhood disease with old age consequences because building healthy bones in youth helps prevent osteoporosis and fractures later in life.
 However, it is never too late to adopt new habits for healthy bones.

-Cigarette smoking was first identified as a risk factor for osteoporosis more than 20 years ago.
+Cigarette smoking was first identified as a risk factor for osteoporosis decades ago.
 Recent studies have shown a direct relationship between tobacco use and decreased bone density.
 Analyzing the impact of cigarette smoking on bone health is complicated.
 It is hard to determine whether a decrease in bone density is due to smoking itself or to other risk factors common among smokers.
 For example, in many cases smokers are thinner than nonsmokers, tend to drink more alcohol, may be less physically active, and have poor diets.
 Women who smoke also tend to have an earlier menopause than nonsmokers.
 These factors place many smokers at an increased risk for osteoporosis apart from their tobacco use.

 In addition, most studies on the effects of smoking suggest that smoking increases the risk of having a fracture.
 Not all studies support these findings, but the evidence is mounting.
 For example:

 Start by quitting: The best thing smokers can do to protect their bones is to quit smoking.
 Smoking cessation, even later in life, may help limit smoking-related bone loss.
 Many resources are available to help you stop smoking, some of which are listed at the end of this fact sheet.